A Brief local history of the cumann na mban

 - Mary-Ellen Barron – Mary-Ellen made an incomplete/abandoned application for Service (1917-1921) Medal but we have no further details on her activities – Sister to Volunteer Jack Barron, Ballyheeney.

 - Hanna O’Gorman (1891 – 1975) – Hanna was the Adjutant/Secretary for the Piltown Branch as of July 11th 1921 but no pension records exist for her and hence her activities around that time are unknown.
-Also she doesn’t appear to have been from the Piltown/Kinsalebeg area, so we believe her to be a Hanna O’Gorman who was a National School teacher at Glendine School along with her sister Mary, both of whom were from Ladysbridge, Co.
+Also she doesn’t appear to have been from the Piltown/Kinsalebeg area, so it is likely that she was a Hanna O’Gorman who was a National School teacher at Glendine School along with her sister Mary, both of whom were from Ladysbridge, Co.
 Cork and lived nearby the school.
 If this was indeed the same Hanna, it may have been strategically astute to have a Cumann member living on the opposite side of the river, but still on the Waterford side of the border.
 According to the Knockanore Registers, Hanna (alternatively Anna, Johanna) appears to have married at Glendine in 1927 to a John Flynn, a Shopkeeper from Ladysbridge and relocated back home thereafter.

 Clashmore ‘F’ Coy